 - Physical changes, such as bulimia or anorexia nervosa

-Women tend to exhibit more emotional than physical symptoms of depression.
+Women tend to exhibit more emotional symptoms than physical symptoms of depression.
 During this stage of life, it is not unusual for women to show some of these signs individually.
 Depression is suspected if a woman presents a combination of several symptoms for a prolonged period.
 These symptoms include:

 - Neglect of a spouse, children, pets, elderly parents, or others who depend on the woman for assistance